 I honestly just love the simplicity.
 I’m horrible at tracking calories and planning my meals out.
 Life can be stressful enough.

-Does this really make sense?
 Why even bother with Intermittent Fasting?
 What are possible intermittent fasting results?

 We love to hear about the science along with the anecdotal advice.
 So I searched for complicated scientific explanations of what’s going on here.
 According to this piece on Dynamic Duo training: